Aash-Sasha/Math-programs-in-C/README.md

 -------------------------------------------------
 LIST

-1.factorial calculator

-2.prime number calculator

-3.odd even calculator
+1.Find Factorial of n.

+2.Check n is prime or not.

+3.Check n is odd or even.

-4.first n perfect numbers and sum of first n perfect numbers
+4.Find first n perfect numbers and sum of first n perfect numbers.

-5.print 1st n fibonacci numbers
+5.Print 1st n fibonacci numbers

+6.Decimal to Binary converter.

 version 1.1